evbelico/boot2root/bonus/writeup4.md

 # Visudo

 Once we're `root`, we can edit the `/etc/sudoers` file using `visudo` (under nano).<br/>
-Let's grand `zaz` the exact same rights as root :
+Let's grant `zaz` the exact same rights as root :

 ```
 # User privilege specification